Chapter 1 - Introduction

 Situational modifiers are handled as dice.
 Just add a die for each source of advantage or disadvantage.
 Disadvantage dice cancel out one of your highest rolled dice, and advantage dice cancel a low die.

-If both advantages and disadvantages apply to the same roll you get inverse bell curves which really adds to the drama!
+If both advantages and disadvantages apply to the same roll you get an inverse bell curve which really adds to the drama!

 When you are used to rolling close to 7 all the time, it's because you know what your character is capable of.
 Training dice set up a natural variance that makes the results feel realistic.